RyanCallahan312/Go-Data-Analysis/README.md

 # Test

-To test, in the top level directory run:
+To unit test, in the top level directory run:

 ```
 make test
 ```

+To gui test, see test plan document located at ./guiTestPlan/TestPlan.xlsx